WhatSayAI

 How readers judged this take

-Crowd: speculative
+Crowd: mostly speculative

 Vote distribution